Gladiolus

 • If you’re planting tall varieties, be sure to stake them at planting time.
 Be careful not to damage the corms with the stakes.

-See also Oregano
+See also Peace Lilies

 Growing